Kitchen Extension Design & Planning for Beginners – Here’s Where to Start

 Extractors vary hugely in price.
 Ducted versions pass the air through pipes and remove it from your house – great for dealing with smoke and smells.
 Recirculation models channel the air through a filter and, as the name suggests, recirculate it back into the room.
 These are less effective than ducted versions, but are cheaper and easier to fit.

-Common Issues with a Kitchen Extension
+Common Issues with Kitchen Extension Designs

 If that is the case for you, “we would usually recommend floor-to-ceiling cabinetry, or incorporating a kitchen island into your design,” says Sean O’Donnell, who is a kitchen designer with bespoke furniture company Burlanes.